Arizona is using the entirely computer-based GED test for its high school equivalency testing program.

-- You don’t already hold a secondary degree (high school or equivalent diploma)
+- You cannot already hold a secondary education degree (high school or equivalent diploma).

-- You did not yet sign up for any other educational program
+- You cannot be signed up for any other educational program.

-- GED Testers must also pass a Civics exam in Arizona
+- GED testers in Arizona must also pass the state’s Civics Exam.

 - Below Passing: 100-144